Machine Learning Methods for Data Association in Multi-Object Tracking: Learning Features for Data Association

-Data-driven approaches to multi-target tracking are becoming popular due to learning algorithms that can take advantage of the increased availability of high-quality datasets.
-In essence, the goal of data-driven multi-target tracking is to use labeled datasets to train a model to output association costs at test time, where the cost might look similar to Equation \ref{eq:feature-aug}.
-These learned functions are then used in the optimization frameworks introduced in Section \ref{section:opt}.
-It is common to use discriminative models for learning appearance affinity; these models attempt to learn a conditional distribution $P(Y|X)$. $Y$ could be a categorical random variable for classification, or it could be real-valued for regression.
-Basically, discriminative models in visual tracking are used to predict an association likelihood based on appearance information.
-A simple example would be a neural network or Support Vector Machine (SVM) trained on a dataset of pairs of detections to output a score between 0 and 1.
-The score corresponds to the model's confidence about whether a pair of detections were generated by the same object.
-Another learning paradigm that has been used in conjunction with discriminative models for this task is metric learning.
-In this setting, a distance metric between measurements or tracks, typically in the form of a parameterized Mahalanobis distance, is learned from training data.
-We discuss a variety of machine learning techniques in this subsection to provide a brief historical context to frame our presentation of deep learning-based methods in the next subsection.
-We provide Table \ref{taxonomy of features}, which summarizes the various visual features used for learning association costs with the methods mentioned in this subsection.
+The goal of learning features for data association is to use (usually labeled) training data to teach a model to output association scores at test time.
+These scores are then used to compute the assignment costs, as in Equation~\ref{eq:feature-aug}, and these costs are utilized by the optimization frameworks introduced in Section~\ref{sec:opt}.
+In visual tracking, discriminative models have been commonly trained for predicting association scores based on appearance information.
+These models are typically adapted from popular classification and ranking models.
+Another learning paradigm (occasionally used in conjunction with discriminative models) is metric learning.
+In this case, the goal is to learn a distance metric between measurements or tracks, typically in the form of a parameterized Mahalanobis distance.
+The next two subsections review these two learning techniques in the context of data association prior to the use of deep learning for feature extraction.
+As a key challenge for these methods was feature selection, we provide Table~\ref{taxonomy of features} which summarizes the various visual features used for learning association costs.